acss-io/atomizer/docs/configuration.md

 title: Configuration
 ---

 Atomizer will automatically parse the content files passed into the cli; no configuration is required.
-However, in many cases, you may need to customize Atomizer to fit your project's requirements.
+However, you may need to customize Atomizer to fit your project's requirements in many cases.
 This guide will help define the configuration options available for Atomizer; each section below is optional.

 ## Create a configuration file

-By default, Atomizer will look for an optional `atomizer.config.js` file at the root of your project where you can define your customizations.
+By default, Atomizer will look for an optional `atomizer.config.js` file at the root of your project, where you can define your customizations.
 Create a file named `atomizer.config.js` at the root of your project (or a directory of your choosing) with the following contents:

 ```js
 module.exports = {